nushell-prophet/.github/profile/README.md

 ## Hi there 👋

-It's an **unofficial organization** for collaborating on Nushell community projects that have not grown enough to be inside the NuShell organization.
+This organization is a collection of Nushell-related projects by @maxim-uvarov.
+If ever those projects grow enough to migrate to the official Nushell organization, I would be happy to transfer them.

 I wanted to name it NuBieHub, but my marketing background insisted that including "Nushell" in the name is important.
+Hopefully, I got the energy to create and publish my educational materials on Nushell here.
+But as for now, there are only repositories with projects that I develop for my own usage, that I think might be useful for others too.

 Nushell is awesome 🤘🚀